 B2B – What you need to know

-- A Double Opt In will have to have taken place for any data you own
+- An Unambiguous Opt In will have to have taken place for any data you own

 - Contacts in your database will have a right to be forgotten, meaning you will have to be able to completely remove a contact from your database and any information you have against them

-- Any forms on your website must have a double opt in, email subscribe option.
+- Any forms on your website must have an unambiguous opt in, email subscribe option.